HiveMQ Edge Protocol Adapters

 ADS / TwinCAT Adapter

-The ADS adapter enables connections to Beckhoff and other TwinCAT 3 capable PLCs.
+The ADS adapter enables connections to Beckhoff and other TwinCAT 3 capable PLCs using the ADS (Automation Device Specification) protocol.

 Example minimal ADS adapter configuration